 \section{Introduction}

-Sign language~\cite{SL_intro} is a visual language performed with dynamic movement of hand gestures, body posture and facial expressions.
+Sign language~\cite{SL_intro} is a visual language performed with the dynamic movement of hand gestures, body posture, and facial expressions.
 It is an effective and helpful approach for deaf and speech-impaired people to communicate with others.
 Understanding and utilizing sign language requires a considerable time of learning and training which is not practical and feasible for the public.
-Moreover, sign language is dependent on the language~\cite{SL_book1,SL_book2,yang2010chinese} (e.g., English and Chinese) or culture~\cite{different_culture} which further limits its popularization potential.
-As machine learning and computer vision achieved great progress in the past decade, it is important and meaningful to explore sign language recognition (SLR), which automatically interprets sign language and helps deaf-mute people communicate smoothly with the others in their work and daily lives.
+Moreover, sign language is affected by the language~\cite{SL_book1,SL_book2,yang2010chinese} (e.g., English and Chinese) and culture~\cite{different_culture} which further limits its popularization potential.
+As machine learning and computer vision achieved great progress in the past decade, it is important to explore sign language recognition (SLR) which automatically interprets sign language and helps deaf-mute people communicate smoothly with others in their daily lives.

 Compared with conventional action recognition, SLR is a more challenging problem.
 First, sign language requires both global body motion and delicate arm/hand gestures to distinctly and accurately express its meaning.
 Facial expression can be utilized to express emotions as well.
-Similar gestures can even impose various meaning depending on the number of repetitions.
-Second, different signers may perform sign language differently (e.g., speed, localism, left-hander, right-hander, body shape), which makes SLR more challenging.
+Similar gestures can even impose various meanings depending on the number of repetitions.
+Second, different signers may perform sign language differently (e.g., speed, localism, left-hander, right-hander, body shape), making SLR more challenging.
 Collecting more samples from as many signers as possible is desired yet expensive.